chinapedia/wikipedia.abstract.en/Page/Pregnancy_(mammals).md

-PregnantLioness.jpgess.]]
+ess.]]
 In mammals, PREGNANCY is the period of reproduction during which a female carries one or more live offspring from implantation in the uterus through gestation.
 It begins when a fertilized zygote implants in the female's uterus, and ends once it leaves the uterus.

 Fertilization and implantation